 Dr CADx examines x-rays and diagnoses with a 92 per cent accuracy rate.
 This image recognition software led on from Gana’s previous work in Europe detecting breast cancer metastasis and his app that helps birdwatchers spot and identify breeds of birds.

 Dr Dogbeh-Chris Nyan, who won the Social Impact Award worth $25,000, has already cleared his rapid diagnosis test with the US Food and Drug Administration (FDA).
-The prize money will go towards setting up his Liberian laboratory and more tests.
+The prize money will go towards setting up his laboratory and more tests in Liberia

 The prize’s founder Jean-Claude Bastos de Morais insisted in one of the panel discussions during the IPA week that a fast route to market is more valuable than intellectual property rights.
-The focus for all the ten nominees was to ensure their innovations work for the African market first.
-I asked the Liberian biomedical research scientist what patients could do while waiting for the results.
+The focus for all the ten nominees was to ensure their innovations are primarily geared to the African market.
+I asked the Liberian biomedical research scientist what patients could do while waiting the 40 minutes for their test results to come through.
 ‘Hmmm,’ he smiled.
 ‘They could go window shopping in Monrovia.’